HishamRaihan/honest_frontend/README.md

  6. Client will be able to delete a post
  - once deleted client should not be able to see it them when fetching the job post.

+ # Unsolved Problems to be fixed in V2
+ 1. will have image upload of company logos
+ 2. will allow users to communicate with eachother
+ 3. will add if job had been picked up or not by install team
+ 4. will make the UI transition smoother
+ 5. all card will have the same look and style